rishab1wnl/-figma-design-replication/README.md

 - **Video Display Toggle**: Allows users to switch between a video thumbnail and an embedded YouTube video.
 - **Demo Booking Popup**: Includes a popup form for users to book a demo session.
 - **Local Storage**: Data entered in the demo booking form is stored in the browser's local storage for persistence across sessions.
+- **Responsive Design**: Ensures that the website looks great on all devices, including desktops, tablets, and mobile phones.

 ## 📸 Screenshots
 Below are screenshots of the project.
 Add your screenshots here for a visual representation of the application: